 Tax Collection - Organized boroughs also have the duty to collect municipal property, sales, and use taxes if these taxes are levied within their boundaries.

 Beyond these requirements, municipal powers are exercised at the discretion of local governments.
 Second class cities are not obligated by law to provide any particular service.

 General Law Cities and Boroughs Powers and Duties.
 General law local governments get their powers from laws enacted by the state legislature.
 The constitutional principle of liberal construction of local government powers is repeated in the laws enacted by the legislature (AS 29.35.400) and expanded upon with the provision that unless otherwise provided by law a municipality may exercise all powers and functions necessary to carry out its duties and responsibilities.
 (AS 29.35.410.)
 Essentially, this means that unless an act is specifically prohibited by law, a home rule municipality is probably free to act on the matter.

 Numerous court cases have reaffirmed the constitutional principle of liberal construction.
-See "Local Government in Alaska", pages 6-8.
+See the publication "Local Government in Alaska", pages 6-8.